ruby-mutiny/metamorpher/README.md

 Thank-you to the authors of other projects and resources that have inspired metamorpher, including:

 * Paul Klint's [tutorial on term rewriting](http://www.meta-environment.org/doc/books/extraction-transformation/term-rewriting/term-rewriting.html), which metamorpher is heavily based on.
-* Jim Weirich's [Builder](https://github.com/jimweirich/builder) gem, which heavily influenced the design of Metamorpher::Builder.
+* Jim Weirich's [Builder](https://github.com/jimweirich/builder) gem, which heavily influenced the design of `Metamorpher::Builders::AST::Builder`.